TheMasster12/massterSite/README.md

 massterSite
 ===========

-This is my work-in-progress personal website.
-When it's finished, you'll be able to find out all sorts of cool things about me!
-(Or maybe not)
+This is my personal website.

 http://mass.gigastormdevelopers.com